 - Please arrive ten minutes before class starts and introduce yourself to the professor.
 Explain that you are a prospective student and would like to sit in on the class.
 Ask the professor if you may participate in class or if they would prefer that you simply observe.
 Occasionally, the class you have chosen to observe will not be available to visitors due to special circumstances such as examinations and field trips.

 - Please note classes are occasionally cancelled or have location changes, therefore a ten minute advance arrival to class is suggested.

 - Do two things Wesleyan students do every day: learn something new, and have your own perceptions and ideas challenged.

 - Due to various special film projects, we ask our visitors to call (860) 685-2220 in advance to request permission before visiting film classes.

 - Unfortunately, due to the large volume of visitors, we can only extend this invitation to visiting students.
 No parents, please.

-- The daily class schedule for Spring 2014 will be posted in February 2014.
+- The daily class schedule for Fall 2014 will be posted in approximately the 3rd week of September.